- Reference # A.2.2122016

 Summary

-CRCNA project A.2.1819045, “Spicing up northern Australia with high value condiment crops”, established three spice crops (sesame, fennel, and kalonji) have potential as cash crops in Northern Australian producers.
-This project builds on the initial spicing up the north project and will investigate four themes to address the key impediments for the developing these three spice crops as a commercial Northern Australian spice industry.
+CRCNA project A.2.1819045, “Spicing up northern Australia with high value condiment crops”, established that three spice crops – sesame, fennel, and kalonji – have potential as cash crops for northern Australian producers.
+This follow-up project builds on the initial work and will investigate four key themes to address the major impediments to developing these crops into a viable commercial spice industry in northern Australia.

-The Great Northern Spices project will provide environment specific recommendations and industry knowledge to support growers to integrate spice crops into both new and existing northern farming systems, including planting protocols and pest management through developing a compendium of weeds, pests and diseases and their control options.
-It will investigate best practice machinery use and settings to ensure optimal crop emergence and yield capture and determine options for drying and cleaning the seed product to assure post-harvest quality.
+The Great Northern Spices project will provide environment-specific recommendations and industry knowledge to support growers in integrating spice crops into both new and existing northern farming systems.
+This includes planting protocols and pest management strategies, supported by the development of a compendium of weeds, pests, diseases, and their control options.
+The project will also explore best-practice machinery use and settings to ensure optimal crop emergence and yield, as well as post-harvest processes such as drying and cleaning to maintain seed quality.

-Additionally, the project will provide gross margin analyses and value chain options across northern farming systems, and the data required to support the development of crop specific export protocols.
+In addition, the project will provide gross margin analyses and explore value chain options across northern farming systems.
+It will also generate the data required to support the development of crop-specific export protocols.

 Expected outcomes

-The development of commercially viable Great Northern Spice industry producing sesame (black and white), kalonji and fennel, which will be achieved through the generation of new knowledge, extension and capacity building activities.
-Based on forward inquiry from domestic and international customers, AgriVentis Technologies Ltd. conservatively forecasts that by the end of 2026 the market demand will sustain at least:
+The development of a commercially viable Great Northern Spice industry – producing sesame (black and white), kalonji and fennel – will be achieved through the generation of new knowledge, extension activities and capacity building.
+Based on forward inquiry from both domestic and international customers, AgriVentis Technologies Pty Ltd conservatively forecasts that by the end of 2026, market demand will support at least:

-- 5000 hectares of sesame (non-shattering black and white) production spread across the various production areas in Northern Australia
+- 5000 hectares of sesame (non-shattering black and white) production across the various regions in northern Australia.

 - 500 hectares of fennel production.